weberswords/aquaman/challenges.md

 Docker not found

 ## Solution
 Added Docker in global tool configuration.

+## Challenge
 When trying to pull Docker image

 	Warning: failed to get default registry endpoint from daemon (Cannot connect to the Docker daemon at unix:///var/run/docker.sock.
 Is the docker daemon running?).
 Using system default: https://index.docker.io/v1/

 	Cannot connect to the Docker daemon at unix:///var/run/docker.sock.
 Is the docker daemon running?

+## Investigation
+Tried re-running master container and bindmounting the Docker Unix socket
+`-v /var/run/docker.sock:/var/run/docker.sock`

+## Solution
+Build image for agent with docker using [Dockerfile.jnlp](Dockerfile.jnlp) because I got tired of rerunning commands.
+Run master container with bindmounting for docker path and docker unix socket.
+Run agent container with bindmounting for docker unix socket.